Reviewable/Reviewable/docs/accountsettings.md

 To use the GitHub style, for example, set the URL to `https://cdnjs.cloudflare.com/ajax/libs/highlight.js/8.2/styles/github.min.css`

 Ensure that the stylesheet is served as text/css.
-It may be necessary for you to use [https://gitcdn.xyz](https://gitcdn.xyz).
+It may be necessary for you to use [https://gitcdn.xyz](https://gitcdn.xyz) or another similar service.

 We also have a few extra styles used to highlight tabs, trailing whitespace, and lack of final newline that you can customize: